jchuong/jchuong.github.io/_posts/2016-01-07-jinhao-x750-review.md

 ![Writing closeup](/assets/posts/jinhao-x750-review-img/writing-closeup.jpg)

-*Bonus*: The Goulet Pens 1.1mm stub is a pretty neat nib if you have only used regular nibs.
+*Bonus*: The [Goulet Pens 1.1mm stub](http://www.gouletpens.com/goulet-6-polished-steel-nib-1.1mm-stub/p/GPC-Nib6-PS-11) is a pretty neat nib if you have only used regular nibs.
 It is fairly smooth, though as a stub there can be a little catch due to the shape of the nib.
 The tines are quite long which means sometimes incorrectly writing with it will cause misalignment of the tines.
 Otherwise, it is a nice writing experience, though I couldn't use it for normal writing due to my handwriting being too small for it to be practical.
 Also, it lays down a lot of ink on the page, making it hard to use on cheap paper.

 The ink used in the writing sample is Noodler's Black Swan in English Roses.
 ![Writing sample](/assets/posts/jinhao-x750-review-img/writing-sample.jpg)

 ## Misc and Final Thoughts

 The Jinhao X750 is a surprisingly good pen for the amount you pay for it.
-There is a lack of attention to detail but really if you need a pen that writes for under $10 (even as low as 99 cents on eBay occassionially), you get a decent pen that can swap parts out for a quite a nice writer.
+There is a lack of attention to detail but really if you need a pen that writes for under $10 (even as low as 99 cents on eBay occasionally), you get a decent pen that can swap parts out for a quite a nice writer.
 This makes the X750 to good pen to own if you're interested in slight tinkering, or if you like big pens to be used as a beater pen since it costs nearly nothing and is built fairly strong with the metal body.

 *Disclaimer*: I purchased this pen with my own money and was not compensated for this review.
+There are no referral links in this review.